macgamer22/EyeMovement/README.md

 ==================================================================

 Description: This program will show the eye movement animation.
-It eye will follow and move to the direction of the mouse hover.
+The eyes will follow and move to the direction of the mouse hover.

 ==================================================================